 Las Tintoreras (Google Maps)

-Another wonderful snorkeling spot is the Las Tintoreras; just a 5 minutes boat ride to a lagoon for $ 25.
+Another excellent snorkeling spot is the Las Tintoreras, just a 5 minutes boat ride to a lagoon for $ 25.
 The duration of the trip is three hours and takes part during low tide when the ocean life stays inside the lagoon.
 When we left the harbour, we spotted penguins on a rock.
-First stop was at the islet Las Tintoreras where you may spot white-tip reef sharks in a channel and iguanas as well.
-Then the boat broaght us to a lagoon full of green sea turtles, rays, huge fish.
+The first stop was at the islet Las Tintoreras where you may spot white-tip reef sharks in a channel and iguanas as well.
+Then the boat brought us to a lagoon full of green sea turtles, rays, huge fish.
 There were so many turtles in there due to a cleaning station that we had to make sure not to touch them.
 The visibility was excellent.

 - Visit the Wall of Tears if you have a day to spare.
 Prisoners built the 100 m long wall with lava rocks in the penal colony between 1944 and 1959.

 - Spend at least three nights better four on Isabela.
-We loved the relaxed atmospehre and the slower pace on Isabela.
+We loved the relaxed atmosphere and the slower pace on Isabela.

 Santa Cruz the Main Island